-"Avoiding Rags and Misery: The Christian Justification of Malthusianism in Twentieth-Century England"
+"Avoiding Rags and Misery: The support of Anglican leaders for fertility-manipulation schemes in interwar England"